-adopt, modify, or develop IOOS DMAC-compliant data services and components. $^{123}\,$
+adopt, modify, or develop IOOS DMAC-compliant data services and components. $^{128}\,$

-The presence of a DMAC subsystem capable of delivering real-time and non-realtime (delayed-mode) observations to a wide variety of users is central to the success of all the regional, national, and international ocean and coastal observing systems.
+The presence of a DMAC subsystem capable of delivering real-time and non-real-time (delayed-mode) observations to a wide variety of users is central to the success of all the regional, national, and international ocean and coastal observing systems.
 The DMAC subsystem will provide data streams to modeling centers, model-generated forecasts to users, land and ecosystem planning and management tools to decision makers, and all forms of data to and from secure archive facilities, such as NOAA's data centers.
+129

 NOAA's development of DACs at the NDBC and the Center for Operational Oceanographic Products and Services (CO-OPS) is a first step toward establishing DMAC capabilities.
 The NDBC DAC increases availability of many NOAA and regional observations, delivering these data to the World Meteorological Organization (WMO) Global Telecommunication System (GTS).
-Since the establishment of NDBC's IOOS partnership in 2002, the number of IOOS observations processed grew from 200,000 to 4.4 million in 2008.
-These observations include data sets that were previously not available, except to local system users.
-For example, in addition to the regional data, observations from NOAA's NERRS were added in 2007.
-However, although transmission to the GTS has improved availability for real-time observations, a lack of uniform standards and cataloging procedures hampers access to and use of non-real-time data.
+Since the establishment of

-&lt;sup>123 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
+128 U.S. Integrated Ocean Observing System: A Blueprint for Full Capability, p.
 F-14.